Author: Boat Accessories Australia Date Posted: 14 May 2025

 For peace of mind, we recommend placing one or two moisture absorbers inside your boat should it remain covered for an extended period.
 This will absorb any excess moisture and significantly minimise mould growth.

 Installing a trailer hitch lock is a great deterrent for thieves, but don’t forget that your trailer has wheels and can be relatively easily rolled away – never to be seen again.
 Further to the trailer hitch lock, we recommend installing a wheel clamp to one of your trailer wheels.
-A thief looking for an easy target will surely pass on your boat once they see how well you have it secured.
+A thief looking for an easy target will likely pass on your boat once they see how well it is secured.

 Last but certainly not least, check if your insurer provides a “lay up” option.
 This allows you to specify a period of time that you will not use your boat over the winter months.
 Taking advantage of this option can reduce your premium.